 The review was conceptualized by a patient participation group led by the project lead SV.
 Patients and clinicians raised questions on how best to identify those at risk of diabetes and explore how the Clinical Commissioning Group can support people in Newham to minimize their risk.
 In this way, patient and citizen involvement shaped the research question and methodology of this review.
 The authors attended regular project meetings, reporting back the results of the review to the rest of the team which included GP leads from the practices piloting interventions as well as the area lead for diabetes.

+Figure 1- Flow diagram

 Results